 Q. WHO DO I MAKE CHECKS PAYABLE TO?

-A. Please make checks payable to the Missouri Board for Architects, Professional Engineers, Professional Land Surveyors and Landscape Architects.
+A. Please make checks payable to the Missouri Board for Architects, Professional Engineers, Professional Land Surveyors and Professional Landscape Architects.
 You may shorten it by using just your profession (i.e. Missouri Board for Architects, etc).

 Q. WHAT DO I HAVE TO DO TO BECOME LICENSED?

 A. There are two methods of original licensure: original licensure by exam and original licensure by comity.
 An architect, professional engineer, professional land surveyor or landscape architect who is already licensed in another state or territory may apply for a Missouri license by comity.
 Professional licenses are granted by each state, so an architect, professional engineer, professional land surveyor or landscape architect must apply for and receive a license in every state in which the individual practices.

 Applications for a license by exam and/or comity may be obtained by clicking on one of the following: